 - The Bateson Centre, The Mary Rose St, Portsmouth, PO1 2BL

 Worried about a student?
-Whether you're a friend, University staff, family member or medical professional you can raise a concern with our Student Wellbeing Service.
+Whether you're a friend, member of University staff, family member or medical professional you can raise a concern so our service can help.